 Boy, do I love brown butter.
 I think we all do, really.
 When you see brown butter on the menu, you see luxury.
-You don’t even need to know what it tastes like; you just know that the chef in question decided to take the time to make plain ol’ butter into special butter—one that required a watchful eye to bring the butter’s milk solids to a beautiful, toasty amber.
-Brown butter is the butter of the 1%, the butter that tried a little bit harder because, baby, you’re worth it.
+You don’t even need to know what it tastes like; you just know that the chef in question decided to take the time to make plain ol’ butter into special butter, bringing the butter’s milk solids to a beautiful, toasty amber.
+Brown butter is the butter that tried a little bit harder because, baby, you’re worth it.

 My biggest problem with brown butter?
 It’s never enough.
 On its own it has such a bombastically nutty flavor, but when used in a recipe—unless you use far more butter than any human should consume in one sitting—the flavor gets washed out.
-I’ve had far too many restaurant items that lured me in with the promise of brown butter, only to be tragically let down with a dish laden with grease that imparted barely a whiff of toasted elegance.
+I’ve been lured in with the promise of brown butter on far too many menu items, only to be tragically let down with a dish laden with grease that imparted barely a whiff of toasted elegance.

 - 3/4 cup dry powdered milk

 Store in the fridge until ready to use.
-If you’re not just throwing a cold spoonful into something you’re cooking, it’s best to warm up the solids just a bit to make them easier to sprinkle or schmear.
-Either leave them out at room temperature, or put in a small howl and microwave in ten second increments.
+If you’re not just throwing a cold spoonful into something you’re cooking, it’s best to warm up the solids just a bit to make them easier to sprinkle or spread.
+Either leave them out at room temperature, or put in a small howl and microwave in ten-second increments.

 Then try making these brown butter cinnamon rolls, because they’ll change your life.